-Second leading tackler on the team (80 stops, 44 unassisted)...
-Coming off a career high of 19 at Oklahoma, including four third down stops...
-Has four games with 10 or more tackles (also had 15 against Arizona State)...
-Has six tackles for loss, along with six third down stops, three passes broken up and a forced fumble.
+Second leading tackler on the team (93 stops, 51 unassisted)...
+Recorded a career high of 19 at Oklahoma, including four third down stops...
+Has five games with 10 or more tackles (also had 15 against Arizona State)...
+Has six tackles for loss, along with six third down stops, four passes broken up and a forced fumble and a TD save.

-CB TERRENCE WHEATLEY All-
+CB TERRENCE WHEATLEY